 Furthermore, we seek to align the interests of our managing directors and other key professional employees with that of our shareholders by awarding deferred compensation in the form of equity, and any change in our ability to grant such awards, including as a result of a shareholder vote against any of our equity incentive plans, could have a negative impact on our ability to promote such alignment.
 Certain changes to our employee compensation arrangements may result in increased compensation and benefits expense.
-In addition, any changes to the mix of cash and deferred incentive compensation granted to our employees may affect certain financial measures applicable to our business, including ratios of compensation and benefits expense to revenue, and may result in the issuance of increased levels of common stock to our employees upon vesting of restricted stock units ("RSUs"), performance-based restricted stock units ("PRSUs"), restricted stock awards ("RSAs"), profits interest participation rights ("PIPRs") or other equity-based awards in a particular year.
+In addition, any changes to the mix of cash and deferred incentive compensation and benefits expense to revenue, and may result in the issuance of increased levels of common stock to our employees upon vesting of restricted stock units ("RSUs"), performance-based restricted stock units ("PRSUs"), restricted stock awards ("RSAs"), profits interest participation rights ("PIPRs") or other equity-based awards in a particular year.
 Our compensation levels, results of operations and financial position may be significantly affected by many factors, including general economic and market conditions, our operating and financial performance, staffing levels and competitive pay conditions.